GVThorne/GoldLinkAPI/docs/source/gv_items.rst

    :alt: Gold-Vision Seminar Model Diagram
    :align: center

-As you can see, things can become a little more difficult if you are looking to create a new Seminar Session Attendee record compared to a simple Contact record.
-By looking at the above diagram, to create a new Seminar Session Attendee record in Gold-Vision, you will need to have a Seminar Session and a Seminar Booking Attendee.
-However, the Seminar Session is dependant on a Seminar.
+Things can become a little more difficult if creating a new Seminar Session Attendee record compared to a simple Contact record.
+By looking at the above diagram, creating a new Seminar Session Attendee record in Gold-Vision requires you to have a Seminar Session and a Seminar Booking Attendee.
+However, the Seminar Session requires a Seminar.
 Also, the Seminar Booking Attendee is dependant on a Seminar Booking of which is dependant on a Seminar and an Account.

-Therefore, to create a Seminar Session Attendee record, you are required to have a Seminar Session, Seminar Booking Attendee, Seminar Booking, Seminar and Account.
-In contrast, to create a Contact, you are only required to have an Account.
+Therefore, creating a Seminar Session Attendee record requires you to have a Seminar Session, Seminar Booking Attendee, Seminar Booking, Seminar and Account.
+In contrast, creating a Contact only requires an Account.

 .. warning::